Using PCF Dev

 APP-NAMEwith a name of your choice.

-For more information about pushing apps to your deployment, see the Deploying an Application topic.
+For more information about pushing apps to your deployment, see the Pushing an App topic.

 For more information about using the cf CLI, see the Getting Started with the cf CLI topic.

 PCF Dev supports marketplace services, giving developers access to Spring Cloud Services, Redis, RabbitMQ, and MySQL.

 In order to view the list of available services, run